 - Dedicated volunteers at corners and rest stops

-- Roving SAG Support on all routes
+- Roving SAG Support and Sweeps on all routes

 - 100 mile (century), 62 mile (metric century) and 45 mile chip-timed looped rides on paved roads through the breathtaking setting of rural northern Michigan’s AuSable River Valley.

-- New and improved 100 mile route with two additional concentric routes that fit inside the 100 mile route: 62 miles (metric century) and 45 miles.
+- 100 mile route with two additional concentric routes that fit inside the 100 mile route: 62 miles (metric century) and 45 miles.
 All routes start and finish at Hanson Hills Recreation Area (HHRA) in Grayling, Michigan, are chip-timed, are on paved roads and experience the beauty of both Crawford and Roscommon counties.
 100, 62 mile routes go clockwise and cross the famed AuSable River at various points along the way.
 Our 45 mile route heads south on Military Road from Hanson Hills and then clockwise around Higgins Lake and back again to HHRA on Military Road.
 Cyclers tackling the 100 can look forward to an early morning ride through our rockin’ town of Grayling, past Hartwick Pines State Park, through the picturesque town of Lovells, a fun ride on McMaster’s Bridge Road and across to M-18 through Kirtland Warbler territory, through the quaint Village of Roscommon, up to the top of Pioneer Hill, a nice ride down Sunset Drive and then start the final leg around Higgins Lake, down to Houghton Lake and back north to HHRA on Military Road past Camp Grayling.
 Rest stations providing nutrition and hydration, corner marshalls, and roving SAG support will be there for our riders on all routes.

 - Finish line celebration meal and fun.

 This event is produced and managed by the Grayling Rotary Club.